-I can help them to figure it out for themselves, however.
-I can analyse and find the gaps that they’re unable to reach.
-And I can use techniques to draw out what they’re hiding or ignoring.
+I like to analyse and find the gaps that people feel unable to reach.
+And I can use coaching techniques to draw out what they’re hiding or ignoring.
 Because we have the answers within ourselves – it’s just a case of getting to them.

-But most friends don’t help us get to them.
+Most friends though don’t use coaching tactics that can help you find answers.
 In fact, most of us love to openly share our opinion without questioning our perspective.
-Advice from friends typically stems from individual values, experiences and fear.
+Advice from friends typically stems from their individual values, experiences and fear.

 It reminds me of an old friend with a history of dating terrible men.
 Guys who cheat, lie and show zero commitment.
 Her advice is cut-throat – every guy is suddenly in the wrong and deserves maximum punishment.